pivotal-plech/docs-design/README.md

 ##Goals of this Prototype
 This prototype is built for the purpose of think aloud usability tests.
 The script is [available here](https://docs.google.com/a/pivotal.io/document/d/1apLKEXz9O1egvciV3QdaBI-UP2ZnssE3th_o30QuvSI/edit?usp=sharing).
 The recordings are [available here](https://lookback.io/pivotal-cloud-foundry/pivotal-docs).
 Send a note to `shurst@pivotal.io` for access.

+##Success Criteria
+How do we know if we were successful?
+List design tests here:

 ---